 - Intern at places like Lucky Bunch Farms, Mandala Farm, Vermont Soy, Jasper Hill Farm and Cellars, High Mowing Organic Seeds Company, and Salvation Farms other artisans, growers, and purveyors

-- Deepen your mastery of a subject that intrigues you by completing a Senior Applied Research Project (SARP) or Senior Project under the mentorship of skilled practitioner and academic faculty
+- Deepen your mastery of a subject that intrigues you by completing a Senior Year Research Project (SYRP) under the mentorship of skilled practitioner and academic faculty

 The Sterling College Farm